DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 - The Fudd Gravity: Miller’s assessment of Azzi Fudd’s “shooting floor” vs. her “self-creation ceiling” is the key to the Wings‘ offensive evolution.
 In a system built on ball movement and misdirection, Fudd’s ability to punish teams that over-help on Paige or Arike is what will ultimately dictate the team’s July and August surge.

 DALLAS — Dallas Wings general manager Curt Miller sat down with Dallas Hoops Journal ahead of Sunday’s training camp opener with plenty to discuss.
-After one of the most transformative offseasons in franchise history, Miller broke down the frontcourt additions, guard competition, Jose Fernandez’s system, and what fans should expect as this new-look roster comes together.
+After a busy offseason, Miller broke down the team’s veteran frontcourt additions, the guard competition, Jose Fernandez’s system, and what fans should expect as this new-look roster comes together ahead of the regular season.

 “I’m excited about the pieces Jose gets to mold and how it all comes together,” Miller told Dallas Hoops Journal.

-Miller was effusive about what Alanna Smith and Jessica Shepard bring to a frontcourt that has been rebuilt from scratch — and specific about how the two complement each other and the rest of the team.
-But he started with the culture piece first.
+Miller shared that signing Alanna Smith and Jessica Shepard enhances the versatility of a frontcourt that lost Luisa Geiselsöder and Haley Jones in the WNBA expansion draft, and was specific about how the two veterans complement each other and the rest of the team.
+However, he started with the culture value first.

 “We’ve accomplished without sacrifice what we wanted to do in the locker room.
 We wanted to continue to not only raise the talent level, but also maintain great chemistry with great culture, people first and foremost.
 They both check the culture box and are great teammates in the locker room, so we’re really excited about that,” Miller told Dallas Hoops Journal.

-On the court, their skill sets dovetail in ways that give Fernandez genuine flexibility.
-Shepard’s passing ability and perimeter decision-making make her a natural fit in pick-and-roll actions alongside Bueckers, while Smith’s ability to stretch the floor and attack closeouts off the dribble creates a different kind of problem for opposing defenses — one that punishes both soft coverage and aggressive help rotations.
+On the court, their skill sets provide Fernandez with genuine flexibility to get creative on both ends.
+Shepard’s passing ability and perimeter decision-making make her a natural fit as a decision maker in dribble handoffs and as a short roll decision-maker, while Smith’s ability to stretch the floor and attack closeouts off the dribble creates a different kind of problem for opposing defenses.

 “Jess Shepard is on the perimeter and is a really, really good decision-maker and passer.
 When Alanna is on the perimeter, she can really stretch it, score it, or drive by you on a bad closeout.
 Jess is a tremendous finisher around the rim,” Miller told Dallas Hoops Journal.
 “So they complement each other — they can play inside and out.”

-The pair weren’t afterthoughts in Dallas’ offseason planning — they were the targets from the beginning, even as the market around them shifted daily under the most compressed free agency timeline in league history.
+The pair were priorities in Dallas’ offseason planning, even as the free agency market around them shifted daily under the most compressed timeline in league history.

 “We had four or five names on a piece of paper — one kind of faded for us — so every night I’d go to bed looking at two or three names,” Miller told Dallas Hoops Journal.
 “We ended up with Jess and Alanna, and those were our two targets.
 I can’t be happier.”